 The beginning of the journey

-Following the Mozambican Government's plea to the international community for urgent humanitarian relief to help combat a famine that had placed nearly four million people at risk of starvation.
-Peter Pretorius, a South African businessman, was one the first people to respond to this call.
+Following the Mozambican government's plea to the international community for urgent humanitarian relief to help combat a famine that had placed nearly four million people at risk of starvation, Peter Pretorius was one the first people to respond to this call.
 He visited Pambarra Village near Vilanculos, Inhambane Province to see how he could contribute to the emergency.

-After his pilot didn’t return to pick him up in Pambarra, Peter was stranded at the relief center for 10 days.
-He was heartbroken to witness the scenes of despair and misery at a place meant to represent hope.
-Here he witnessed up to 30 people dying of starvation everyday, leaving thousands of children orphaned.
-Peter, together with his wife, Ann, resolved to do something to alleviate the situation and hence JAM was born as a nutritional feeding relief focused organization.
-JAM’s first shipment from South Africa was 80 tons of foodstuffs to Pambarra.
+Peter was stranded at a relief centre for 10 days and witnessed despair and misery at a place meant to represent hope.
+Here he witnessed up to 30 people dying of starvation everyday, leaving thousands orphaned.
+Peter and his wife Ann resolved to do something to alleviate the situation and JAM was born as a nutritional feeding relief focused organisation.
+JAM’s first shipment from South Africa was 80 tons of supplies to Pambarra.